R&D assets in the BioRegion

 Research in oncology stands out, with a wide range of capacities from basic to clinical research.
 Catalan hospitals are international benchmarks in treating cancer, but also in thoracic, cardiac and opthalmologic surgery, and in kidney transplants.

-The research excellence of the BioRegion's research institutions has boosted the life sciences and health sector.
-In the period 2014-2023, Catalonia ranked 5th in Europe in scientific publications (54,460) and 1st in percentage of Highly Cited Papers (3.15%).
+The research excellence of the BioRegion of Catalonia’s research institutions has driven the life sciences and healthcare sector.
+In the 2020–2024 period, Catalonia ranked 5th in Europe in scientific publications (54,521) and 1st in percentage of Highly Cited Papers (3.3%).

-The number of products developed by healthtech companies (medical technologies and digital health) is growing, 61% of which are medical devices and 39% apps and digital platforms.
+The number of products developed by healthtech companies (medical technologies and digital health) is increasing, with 69% being medical devices and 31% apps and digital platforms.

-Catalonia is home to 87.2% of Spain's clinical trials (with 5,368 active trials), placing it internationally in 5th position in Europe and 8th in the world.
+Catalonia conducts 92% of Spain’s clinical trials (with 5,368 active trials), placing it internationally in 4th position in Europe and 7th worldwide.

-The quality of the health system, the excellence of its hospitals and the international recognition of its healthcare professionals favour the attraction of multinationals such as Novartis, Roche, MSD, AstraZeneca, Janssen, GSK and Amgen to Catalonia to develop their trials.
+The quality of the healthcare system, the excellence of its hospitals, and the international recognition of its healthcare professionals attract multinational companies such as AstraZeneca, Johnson & Johnson, Roche, Sanofi, Amgen, Bayer, and Pfizer to Catalonia to carry out their trials.

-1st in the pipeline of new therapies and clinical research
+1st position in the pipeline of new therapies and in clinical research

-Oncology is by far the main area of clinical trials conducted in Catalonia (5,368 active in 2024, of which 1,718 in oncology).
-Cancer is also one of the pathologies with the most therapies under development by the pharma and biotech companies in the BioRegion.
-Archivel Farma, Grifols, Ability Pharma, Oryzon Genomics, Peptomyc, Ascil Biopharm, OneChain Immunotherapeutics, Cebiotex, IDP Pharma and Theriva Biologics have products for this area in phases I and II.
+Oncology is by far the main area of clinical trials conducted in Catalonia (5,768 active in 2025, of which 1,667 are in oncology).
+Cancer is also one of the disease areas with the highest number of therapies under development by pharmaceutical and biotech companies in the BioRegion.
+Ascil Biopharm, Peptomyc, Grifols, Cebiotex, IDP Pharma, Oryzon Genomics, and Ability Pharma have products in this area in phases I, II, and III.

 76 therapies in clinical development